Jmcgee01125/QuickSuite/README.md

 * **QuickCrop:** automatically detects and crops letter/pillarboxing from a video.
 * **QuickExtract:** extracts audio from a video file.
 * **QuickNote:** creates a note-taking file in an arbitrary directory from anywhere on the computer without having to save-as.
-* **QuickTrim:** trims a video based on user-selected timestamps, with or without re-encoding for quality or speed.
+* **QuickTrim:** trims a video based on user-selected timestamps without needing to re-encode.
-* **QuickVolume:** changes the volume of a video's audio without re-encoding the entire thing.
+* **QuickVolume:** changes the volume of a video's audio without needing to re-encode the video.

 ---